These are the rules and regulations for the Falkland Islands Hockey Association. They may be amended at any time with or without notice.

 - No player will play a game if they are missing their correct team shirt and socks.

-- A players’ stick must be cut to an appropriate length with its butt-end in situ or heavily taped.
+- A players’ stick must be cut to an appropriate length with its butt-end in situ or taped accordingly.
 Any blade that is damaged will not be allowed to be used.
+This will be determined by the team captain, manager or other official.

 - A game will start no later than 5 minutes past the hour.
 Any player not in the hall when the first whistle goes will not be allowed into the hall until the 2nd period.

 - Each team has a maximum of 2 x 1-minute time outs.
 Failure to start on time will result in the removal of the time outs.
-When there is a time out called (by a team member in the adult leagues and a team manager in the youth leagues) by notifying the referee, the scoreboard will be placed in the countdown mode.
+When there is a time out called (by a team member in the senior league and a team manager in the youth leagues) by notifying the official, the scoreboard will be placed in the countdown mode.
 Players cannot leave the hall or remove their kit during this time.

-- There will be a maximum interval of 5 minutes between periods which will be counted down on the scoreboard.
+- There will be an interval of 2-5 minutes (officials’ discretion) between periods which will be counted down on the scoreboard.
 Anyone not in the hall when the first whistle goes will not be allowed back in.
+Youth players are not permitted to leave the hall during the interval without the manager’s permission.

 - Each allowed goal will be followed by a centre face off.

-- If there is interference or obstruction of the puck caused by it hitting the referee a centre face off will take place.
+- If there is interference or obstruction of the puck caused by it hitting the official a centre face off will take place.

 - Netminders are allowed to exit their crease as far as the two face off dots line parallel to the centre line in their own half zone.

-- Netminders can only freeze the puck if part of their body is in the crease otherwise a penalty is awarded.
+- Netminders can only freeze or dive for the puck if part of their body is in the crease otherwise a penalty is awarded.

 - Off side is when an attacking player enters the offensive zone (crosses the middle line) before the puck.
-A face off will then take place in the offending teams end on the appropriate side.
+At the discretion of the officials, a face off will then take place in the offending teams end on the appropriate side.
 If one skate is in the players half zone when the puck crosses the line, that player is not off side and play will continue.

 - The side the netminder freezes/covers the puck on will determine which face off dot is chosen, not the side from which the shot originated from.

-- Players cannot undertake cross checking, boarding, hooking, slashing, spearing, tripping, butt-ending, high sticking (stick above the players waist height), interference, diving or throwing a stick otherwise a penalty will be awarded.
-If a facial injury is sustained due to a stick, whether deliberate or accidental, a penalty will be awarded.
+d.
+Players cannot undertake cross checking, boarding, hooking, slashing, spearing, tripping, butt-ending, high sticking (stick above the players waist height), interference, diving or throwing a stick otherwise a 2 or 5 minute penalty will be awarded.
+If a facial injury is sustained due to a stick, whether deliberate or accidental, a penalty may be awarded.

-- Fighting, abusive language or an unsportsmanlike attitude will result in a 5-minute misconduct penalty.
+e.
+Fighting, abusive language or an unsportsmanlike attitude (but not impeding the play of the game which is covered by rule 24) will result in a 5-minute misconduct penalty.
 The team concerned can play at full strength but the offending player will not be able to play until the 5 minutes is up.
-The opposition will be awarded a penalty but the offender goes to their team cupboard and is replaced by another player if available before the penalty commences.
-The referee has the authority to eject a player from a game for repeat offending.
+The offender goes to their team cupboard and is replaced by another player if available.
+The official has the authority to eject a player from a game for repeat offending.

-- Fighting, abusive language or an unsportsmanlike attitude from spectators will result in the referee halting the game.
-The referee will issue one warning then the spectator will be required to leave.
+- Fighting, abusive language or an unsportsmanlike attitude from spectators will result in the official halting the game.
+The official will issue one warning then the spectator will be required to leave.

-- During line changes if a changing player obstructs the play an interference penalty will be awarded to the opposing team.
+- During line changes if a changing player obstructs the play an interference or ‘too many men’ penalty will be awarded to the opposing team.

-- All team players and managers must shake hands at the end of the game.
-Failure to do so will result in 1 point being deducted from the team statistics.
+- All team players and managers must shake hands at the start or end of the game as instructed by officials.

 - All rostered players are expected to participate in all training sessions and matches as posted in the fixtures.
 Failure to do so may result in disciplinary action.
 Parents of youth players will be advised.

-- All complaints will be directed to the Chair who will appoint 3 unconnected members of the committee to decide on what action should be taken.
+- All complaints will be directed to the Chair (or in their absence the Vice Chair) who will appoint 3 unconnected members of the committee to decide on what action should be taken.
+An acknowledgment of receipt of the complaint and an indication of the possible actions will be given within 48 hours.

 - In a playoff semi-final or final game there has to be a clear winner.
-Therefore these games will be played over 3 x 20 minute periods (running time only).
+Therefore, these games will be played over 3 x 20 minute periods (running time only).
 In the event of a tie there will be another 5-minute golden goal period.
 If no-one scores the golden goal there will be 3 non-chasing, single shot penalty shots taken from the blue dot furthest from the target goal by 3 different players.
-Further sets of 3 penalty shots will be taken as necessary until there is a winner.
+Following that, sudden death penalties will be taken by the remaining players until there is a winner.

 - All membership fees must be paid in full prior to the start of the match season.